Saturday, March 8, 2025

 We might suppose that there is no God or general organizing principle, but then how are we to appeal to such principles as Justice and Mercy?
 Those who would crush even their own family for personal gain might have just as much justification for their values as those who seek meaning in self-sacrificial community.
 Why do even animals display one or the other tendency?
 One might look up at the heavens with awe or indifference or witness unspeakable suffering with anguish, outrage, or indifference--but why?
 Might our awe beneath the wide heavens bear witness to something transcendent and might our outrage at injustice bear witness to universal values?
 One might dismiss such queries with the assertion that any transcendent God who truly desired that we know him (were this God even aware of us) should do better to make himself known to us, but to this I reply that such would not make any difference as will indeed be conclusively demonstrated one day.

-Should a person actually believe in God after one fashion or another, I might ask whether God is any more just and loving than we ourselves.
+Should a person come to believe in God after one fashion or another, I might ask whether God is any more just and loving than we ourselves.
 Any God so feeble as to barely exceed our own capacities surely could not have accomplished the wonders we daily observe even despite their degraded state.
 But what if God were truly just, truly loving, and intimately familiar with us?
 This of course would raise several thorny questions.
 Would not Justice imply Judgement, and would not Judgement imply Condemnation unless a significant degree of fudging were involved?
 On the other hand, would not Love imply Mercy and would not Mercy imply Forgiveness?
 How might the circle be squared without compromising one or the other or both at once?
 This is exactly the rock on which religion founders.
 This is also precisely what lies behind the incarnation, life, death, resurrection, and glorification of the Son of Man.

 There was a time that I listened to various tellings of these matters with bafflement; but, as I studied the Gospels for myself, the words of Jesus struck me as words of Life; and, believing him indeed raised from the dead by the same divine power that brought forth the cosmos, I entrusted myself to him as my Lord and my Savior.
 I have since diligently sought the face of God in scripture to lead me through this present darkness.